jsummers/miscjs/mhd/readme.txt

 beginning of the file.
 If the key position is not valid for a file, its hex dump will be blank.

+The special -ob option sets the offset (-o) to the negative of the byte count (-n).
+That is, it dumps bytes from before the key position, instead of after.
+This is the default if "-keof" is used.

 The -kexe... options are mainly for DOS EXE files, except for -kexesig which is for newer EXE files.